omarrenawi/MIACL-impl/bm-poc/readme.md

-# `MIACL` PoC Implementation, based on the implementation of https://github.com/k4m4/bm-poc/tree/main
+# `MIACL` PoC Implementation
+### Based on the implementation of https://github.com/k4m4/bm-poc/tree/main

 > Proof-of-concept implementations of anonymous credentials with decentralized issuance.